welkinhealth/slate/source/index.html.md

 Care Flows represent a set of actions or tasks to be completed for a specific patient.

-<aside>Care flows can be created from templates but are stored per patient and do not have a
+<aside>Care flows can be created from templates by coaches or processes but are stored per patient and do not have
-connection back to the template from which they were been generated.</aside>
+a connection back to the template from which they were been generated.</aside>